Sexual abuse recovery using CBT

 Using cognitive-behavioural approaches to support the recovery of children who have experienced sexual abuse

-- There was evidence that CBT reduced symptoms of poor mental health but these results mostly were not significant
+- There was evidence that CBT reduced symptoms of poor mental health

 - The evidence was of a moderate strength

 - Most evidence reviewed was from the USA

 In the UK, child sexual abuse involving unwanted sexual contact has been estimated to affect approximately 1 in 20 children aged between 11 and 17.
 Child sexual abuse can occur at any point in childhood and may be a one-off event or take place repeatedly over a period of time.
 The abuse might be perpetrated within a child’s family (approximately a third of cases), by somebody known to them outside of their home or by a stranger.
 The perpetrator may be an adult or another child or young person.
 A child who has experienced sexual abuse may develop poor mental health, including fear, anxiety or depression.
 Child sexual abuse also increases the risk for mental health problems in adulthood.
 Cognitive behavioural therapy (CBT) models have been developed to help children recover from sexual abuse and prevent them from experiencing these poor mental health outcomes.
 This support might be provided directly to the child and/ or their (non-abusing) parent.

 CBT is based on theories of learning, including how we learn by observing others, how we respond to environmental conditions, including rewards and punishment and how our thought patterns affect our feelings and behaviour.
 When CBT is used to treat children who have been sexually abused, the therapist seeks to identify the psychological impact of the sexual abuse on the child and their parent, identify inaccurate or harmful beliefs (e.g. the child’s belief that they are to blame) and address negative emotional and behavioural consequences (e.g. low self-esteem, depression or sexualised behaviour).